lpriyasivakumar/daily-news-feed/README.md

 ## Production

-The app is deployed using the github workflow to heroku cloud using docker
+The app is deployed using the github actions workflow to heroku cloud using docker

+## Monitoring

+Metrics and health-check endpoints are provided for observability.
+A prometheus configuration file 'prometheus.yml' is provided at the root of the project to test with a prometheus server.

+## Notes
+The applications take a few minutes to fetch, analyze and save the news articles to the local database.
+So it takes a few minutes to see the news feed on the web page.
+The webpage to view the results is at ‘http://localhost:8180/news-feed’ The filter buttons reload the page with the sentiment filters applied.